Lord Finesse

 Robert A. Hall Jr. (born February 19, 1970), known by his stage name Lord Finesse, is an American rapper and hip-hop producer from The Bronx, New York, best known as the leader of the D.I.T.C. crew.
 About.com ranked him number 29 on its list of the Top-50 Hip-Hop Producers.

 Early life and education

 Finesse was born Robert A. Hall, Jr. on February 19, 1970 in The Bronx.
 He was raised in the South Bronx during the 1970s His grandmother raised Finesse when he was younger living in Forest Projects, a public housing project in neighborhood of Morrisania in the Bronx.
 He met future D.I.T.C. rapper/producer Diamond D at St. Augustine Catholic School.
 He attended Morris High School.
-While spending time at his school, Finesse would visit one of his friends high school (DeWitt Clinton High School) who he grew with up, where he would do freestyle battles sessions with other students.
+Finesse would often visit a childhood friend at DeWitt Clinton High School, where they held freestyle battle sessions with other students.
 At that time, he met A.G.
 (Andre Barnes) who was a student at DeWitt Clinton High School, another future D.I.T.C. member who was an aspiring rapper.
 He first started rapping at the age of 12.